 The process known as Systweak Ad and Popup Blocker - Helper Module or IEHelper Module or Browser Configuration Utility IE BHO for Upgrade Checking or iehelper Module or IEHelper BHO module or IEManager Module

-belongs to software Systweak Advanced System Optimizer or IEHelper Module or Lotus Organizer or IBM Lotus Organizer (version 6 - English) or Actuate Reporting System or Browser Configuration Utility or Uninstall DLExpert or Instant Help Application or Advanced System Optimizer or Actuate LRX for Microsoft or Incredi IE Manager or FileStream Web Boomerang or SmartMouse or POPUP BEGONE
+belongs to software Systweak Advanced System Optimizer or IEHelper Module or Lotus Organizer or IBM Lotus Organizer (version 6 - English) or Browser Configuration Utility or Actuate Reporting System or Uninstall DLExpert or Instant Help Application or Advanced System Optimizer or Actuate LRX for Microsoft or Incredi IE Manager or FileStream Web Boomerang or SmartMouse or POPUP BEGONE

 by Systweak (www.systweak.com) or DeviceVM (www.splashtop.com) or Actuate or Mass Effect Network or Actuate Software or Worldspan L.P or VK Soft.

 This .dll file is a Browser Helper Object (BHO) that runs automatically every time you start your Internet browser.
 BHOs are not stopped by personal firewalls, because they are identified by the firewall as your browser itself.
 BHOs are often used by adware and spyware.
-The unique ID of this BHO is CF7C3CF0-4B15-11D1-ABED-709549C10000 or CE7C3CF0-4B15-11D1-ABED-709549C10000 or 40 more variants.
+IDs used by this BHO are CF7C3CF0-4B15-11D1-ABED-709549C10000 or CE7C3CF0-4B15-11D1-ABED-709549C10000 or 40 more variants.
 The program is not visible.
 It is able to change the behavior or monitor Internet Explorer.
 It is not a Windows core file.
 The service has no detailed description.
 You can uninstall this program in the control panel.
-Therefore the technical security rating is 60% dangerous, however also read the users reviews.
+Therefore the technical security rating is 60% dangerous; however you should also read the users reviews.

-If iehelper.dll is located in a subfolder of C:\Windows, the security rating is 70% dangerous.
+If IEHelper.dll is located in a subfolder of C:\Windows, the security rating is 70% dangerous.
 The file size is 61,440 bytes (66% of all occurrences) or 114,688 bytes.
 The program has no visible window.
-The file is able to monitor Internet browser.
+The file is able to monitor Internet browsers.
 The service has no detailed description.
-File iehelper.dll is not a Windows system file.
-There is no information about the author of the file. iehelper.dll is able to monitor applications.
+The IEHelper.dll file is not a Windows system file.
+There is no information about the author of the file.
+IEHelper.dll is able to monitor applications.